 In forested environments, such as the Northwest Coast, the Canadian Shield, the Southeast Asian jungle, the Siberian plain, and many others, Sasquatch, whatever its local name, has evolved as a check on innovation in human subsistence strategies.
 It is a principle that keeps us close to home, with our own kind, in places that we have domesticated and where things are predictable.
 It gives a name and a shape to the risk of venturing out.
 It helps keep the balance between habit and innovation that helps us adapt in the long term.

 The risk of encountering Sasquatch in the forest, out there, is not so great that we never try a new fishing hole, or never take a shortcut over that ridge where no one has been in living memory.
 For a few people, Sasquatch even encourages exploration, because they seek an encounter.
 Anyway, some people just don’t believe in that stuff, and they will gladly take the shortcut, even in winter and in the dark.
 Not surprisingly, some of those people are never heard from again.
 Sasquatch will do that.

 Most of us will be judicious in our risk-taking when exploring new environments and unknown places, just in case.
 We will limit our rate of innovation.
 Most of us will continue doing what we have done unless it stops working.
 If we need to stray from the known places, we will be careful and tentative, always on the lookout, just in case.

-After all, vaguely disturbing things keep happening, and barely identifiable sounds keep being heard, at the edges of our domesticated spaces, where the woods begin, just beyond the light of our campfire, just off the forest trail we’ve walked a hundred times, where the vision almost reaches, where the shadows want to make sense.
+After all, vaguely disturbing things happen.
+Barely identifiable sounds are heard, at the edges of our domesticated spaces, where the woods begin, just beyond the light of our campfires, just off the forest trail we’ve walked a hundred times, where the vision almost reaches, where the shadows want to make sense.